 We offer our participants a varied learning experience, incorporating:

-- face to face seminars, discussions and interactive workshops led by renown educators, government and business leaders with experience in international trade and development.
+- face to face seminars, discussions and interactive workshops led by renowned educators, government and business leaders with experience in international trade and development;

 - networking opportunities with peak industry bodies, government agencies and businesses.